Lojini/TVShowReminder/README.md

-# tv_reminder
+# TV show reminder app

-A new Flutter application.
+A Flutter application to add reminder to your favourite tv shows.

 ## Getting Started